 The Affect on the Cardiac Muscles:

-The link between salt and high blood pressure can be understood with salt’s effect on the heart.
+The Link between Salt and High Blood Pressure, The link between salt and high blood pressure can be understood with salt’s effect on the heart.
 The heart pumps blood very steadily for the most part.
 But, when excessive amounts of salt are consumed, it causes the heart to stress and pump excessively.
 This has a bad effect on both the cardiac muscles and the arteries.

 Salt concentration in the blood leads to a worsening of the cells in the heart muscles as not enough blood reaches them.
 This also means that they are deprived of proper amounts of oxygen and nutrients.
 This leads to the heart trying to pump blood more aggressively and hence, an increase in the blood pressure.